-There is a unique Canadian National Historic Site on South Fraser Way, in Abbotsford, BC called The Gur Sikh Gurdwara (temple), designated as such by Prime Minister Jean Chretien on July 31, 2002.
-A hundred year old religious institution of the Sikhs, built by struggling pioneers (started in 1908); this temple is a testament to the pride, vision and steadfastness of a pioneer community at the turn of the last century.
+There is a unique Sikh place of worship on South Fraser Way in Abbotsford, BC called The Gur Sikh Gurdwara (temple), designated as a National Historic Site by Prime Minister Jean Chretien on July 31, 2002.
+A hundred year old Sikh religious institution, built by struggling settlers (started in 1908); this temple is a testament to the pride, vision and steadfastness of a settler community at the turn of the last century.

-The Abbotsford Post reported on March 1, 1912 that the members of the congregation “were much impressed with the highly intelligent address delivered by Priest Teja Singh, who spoke in his native tongue and in English”.
-The newspaper resported that the non-Sikh community present also observed the requirement to remove their shoes before entering the temple and covering their head with a scarf.
-The first Sikhs had arrived in the Fraser Valley in 1905, from Punjab in India and settled in the valley by working on the farms and in the forestry industry.
+The first Sikhs had arrived in the Fraser Valley in 1905, from Punjab, India and settled in the valley by working on the farms and in the forestry industry.
 Soon after, in 1908, local Sikhs started to build a Sikh Temple in a true community effort, under the auspices of the Khalsa Diwan Society.
-It would take them four years of hard work and great commitment – both financial and physical to finish building it.
+It would take the fledgling community four years of hard work and great commitment – both financial and physical – to finish building it.

 The project was spearheaded by Sunder Singh Thandi, who along with Arjan Singh purchased a once acre property on a prominent hill adjacent to the mill at Mill Lake where about fifty or so Sikh men worked.
 These men and others who worked on the farms in the area used to carry local timber donated by the Tretheway family’s Abbotsford Lumber Company on their backs up the hill from Mill Lake to the Temple site.
 The foundation stone was laid by Bhai Balwant Singh and Bhai Ram Singh Dhuleta.
 Records show that in 1910, the Abbotsford Post carried advertisements calling for tenders for steam heating for the Sikh temple.